carriedaymont/growthcleanr/README.md

 Note that there are additional notes on
 [working with large datasets](#largedata) below.

-The default values of `log.path` is `"."`, the current working directory.
+The default value of `log.path` is `"."`, the current working directory.
 `growthcleanr` will write batch-specific log files to the `log.path` directory, and will create the directory if necessary.